LNAT Preparation: Your LNAT FAQs – Answered

 Registration – LNAT FAQs

-Q – When do I need to book the LNAT?
+When do I need to book the LNAT?

-LNAT Registration
+LNAT registration

-Registration for booking the LNAT opens in August.
+LNAT registration opens in August.
 It is best to get your test booked as soon as possible as good dates and times usually get booked very fast.
 As soon as it opens you can get your test booked in.
 The LNAT conducted with Pearson VUE usually lets you reschedule the test free of cost if for any reason you want a different date.
 However, it is recommended to stick to a particular date and work your way towards this time, building a strong work ethic with a tight timeframe can help achieve this!

 LNAT Registration Link